Amanda Leigh

-Amanda Leigh is the fifth studio album by American singer-songwriter Mandy Moore, released by Storefront Records in the US on May 26, 2009, in Brazil on June 28, 2010, and in Argentina in November 2011.
-Marketed and distributed by Red Distribution, a division of Sony Music Entertainment, the album has eleven songs and five bonus tracks.
-Most are contemporary folk-style songs with country and pop influences.
+Amanda Leigh is the fifth studio album by American singer-songwriter Mandy Moore, released by Storefront Records on May 26, 2009 with distribution by Red Distribution.

 Amanda Leigh debuted at number 25 on the US Billboard 200 with 15,000 copies sold on its first week.
 The album's lead single "I Could Break Your Heart Any Day of the Week" was released on March 17, 2009.
-The album's music is variously influenced by three of Moore's favorite singers, Paul McCartney, Joni Mitchell and Todd Rundgren.
-According to Moore, "The music is all a reflection of me now, not somebody else's choices."

 Background and music

 In October 2008, Moore posted live videos of three new songs she had been working on with singer-songwriter, record producer, pianist and guitarist Mike Viola on her blog.
 Then fans thought it was a possible duo album with Moore and Viola, but in January 2009, it was revealed to be Moore's sixth studio album with a collaboration with Viola.

 Recording sessions for the album took place around December 2008 in Boston, Massachusetts.

 It was announced in February 2009 that the album was going to be released in May by Storefront Records that was founded by Moore's longtime music manager Jon Leshay.
 Moore also collaborated with singer-songwriter Lori McKenna again, with whom she co-wrote three songs on her fourth studio album Wild Hope (2007).

 The album's music is variously influenced by three of Moore's favorite singers, Paul McCartney, Joni Mitchell and Todd Rundgren.
 According to Moore, "The music is all a reflection of me now, not somebody else's choices."